akamai/wp-akamai/readme.txt

 Contributors: dshafik
 Tags: akamai, cache, purge, cdn
 Requires at least: 4.3
-Tested up to: 4.6
+Tested up to: 4.7
 Stable tag: trunk
 License: Apache 2.0
 License URI: https://www.apache.org/licenses/LICENSE-2.0

-The Akamai for WordPress plugin integrates automatically with Akamai to purge the cache when you create or update a post.
+The Akamai for WordPress plugin integrates automatically with Akamai to purge the cache when you create or update a post/page.

 == Description ==

 The Akamai for WordPress plugin will automatically purge the cache using the new Fast Purge feature whenever you create or update a post.

 With the Fast Purge API, you can automate your publishing flow to maximize performance and offload without compromising on freshness.
 Switching to a Hold ‘Til Told methodology, you can cache semi-dynamic content with long TTLs, and then refresh it in approximately 5 seconds with Fast Purge.

+= Development & Support =

+This plugin is developed on [GitHub](https://github.com/akamai-open/wp-akamai).
+Issues should be filed [here](https://github.com/akamai-open/wp-akamai/issues).

 == Installation ==